cytoscape/cy-end-to-end-tests-python/README.md

 # End to End Testing for Cytoscape

 These Python tests are meant to be run alongside an installed Cytoscape release or release candidate.
-They provide some basic sanity checking and streamline the manual testing of Cytoscape on different operating systems and Java configurations.
+They provide some basic sanity checking and are intended to streamline the manual testing of Cytoscape on different operating systems and Java configurations.
 They do NOT constitute a full test of Cytoscape's functionality.

 ## Prerequisites